uptane/uptane-standard/uptane-standard.md

 An Uptane-compliant ECU SHALL be able to download and verify Image metadata and image binaries before installing a new image and MUST have a secure way of verifying the current time, or a sufficiently recent attestation of the time.

 Each ECU in a vehicle receiving over-the-air updates is either a Primary or a Secondary ECU.
 A Primary ECU collects and delivers vehicle manifests to the Director ({{vehicle_version_manifest}}) that contain information about which images have been installed on ECUs in the vehicle.
-It also verifies the time and downloads and verifies the latest metadata and images for itself and for its secondaries.
+It also verifies the time and downloads and verifies the latest metadata and images for itself and for its Secondaries.
 A Secondary ECU verifies the time, and downloads and verifies the latest metadata and images for itself from its associated Primary ECU.
 It also sends signed information about its installed images to its associated Primary.

 All ECUs MUST verify image metadata as specified in {{metadata_verification}} before installing an image or making it available to other ECUs.
 A Primary ECU MUST perform full verification ({{full_verification}}).
 A Secondary ECU SHOULD perform full verification if possible.
 If a Secondary cannot perform full verification, it SHALL, at the very least, perform partial verification.
 In addition, it MAY also perform some steps from the full verification process.
 See the Uptane Deployment Considerations ({{DEPLOY}}) for a discussion of how to choose between partial and full verification.